aleklisi/SchoolOfErlangAndElixir2022/first_classes/README.md

 # Elixir Syntax

-During the first classes, we will learn basic Elixir data types and syntax.
+During the first class, we will learn basic Elixir data types and syntax.
 We will be using a new tool called `livebook`.

 ## How to start?